 To use this template, firstly, add Supermetrics Ad Data + Google Analytics connector from the Data Studio connector gallery.
 After copying this template file, add it as a data source, and the file will be populated with data automatically.
 This connector is great for combining data from social networks and Google Analytics into one chart or table or comparing key metrics from social networks.
 However, if you want a more in-depth analysis of what is going inside your LinkedIn Ads, it is best to use our LinkedIn Ads connector.

-LinkedIn Ads Overview Template
+LinkedIn Ads overview template

 This 2-page template focuses on providing an insightful overview of the LinkedIn Ads’ key metrics and audience demographics.
-The first page shows you the most important metrics and their trandliness, breakdown by top campaigns and campaign type.
+The first page shows you the most important metrics and their trendliness, breakdown by top campaigns and campaign type.

 Next you will see campaign clicks breakdown by demographic.
 The charts show the distribution of your paid traffic visitors’ positions, industries, countries and the sizes of their companies.
 This information can also be used for your LinkedIn Ads targeting.

-LinkedIn is an extremely effective advertising platform, but it’s reporting UI lacks some basic features.
+LinkedIn is an extremely effective advertising platform, however, it’s reporting UI lacks some basic features.
 You can’t drill down into overall performance of ads.
 You can’t see how people are moving through your site, and you can’t determine if LinkedIn is driving on-site conversions from the interface.